stanfordnmbl/osim-rl/README.md

 After every 10000 iterations the model is dumped to model_[NUM_ITERATIONS].h5f In ordere to test it run

     python train.ddpg.py --visualize --test --env Gait --output model_[NUM_ITERATIONS]

+## Credits

+Thanks to @carmichaelong for simplified human model and to OpenSim team for making OpenSim!